mnot/I-D/uri-get-off-my-lawn/draft.md

 SHOULD NOT preclude the use of other URI schemes in the future, unless they are clearly only usable with the nominated schemes.

-A specification that defines substructure within a URI scheme MUST do so in the defining document for that URI scheme, or by modifying {{BCP115}}.
-The latter approach is not preferred and ought only be used in exceptional circumstances.
+A specification that defines substructure within a specific URI scheme MUST do so in the defining document for that URI scheme.
+A specification that defines substructure for URI schemes overall MUST do so by modifying {{BCP115}} (an exceptional circumstance).

 ## URI Authorities